Scheduled at 12:45pm in WB II on Friday, November 22 (2019).#29631

 Cognitive/Learning, Deaf/Hard of Hearing

-Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Scott, with over 20 years of experience with global higher education and K-12, currently serves as the Senior Customer Success & Accessibility Strategist at Verbit.
 Previously he served for 14 years at Blackboard with his last role being the Director of Accessibility Strategy.
 Prior to Blackboard, he served as the Director of Online Education as well as Faculty and Department Chair of the first online Interpreter Training Program (ITP) in the nation.
 He also served in the K-12 environment enhancing the educational experience for students with varying abilities and as a Community Liaison for the South Carolina School for the Deaf and the Blind.